tekd/frontend/src/docs/index.md

 ---
 hidden: true
-title: Bits, the front-end component library for 24 ways
+title: Objectively Component Library
 ---
-You are viewing the front-end component library for 24 ways.
-It is powered by [Fractal](http://fractal.build), a tool that enables the rapid development of components, templates and pages.
+You are viewing the front-end component library for Objectively.
+It is powered by [Fractal](http://fractal.build), a tool that enables the rapid development of components, templates and pages, and forked from [24 Ways](https://github.com/24ways/frontend).

 ### Component categories